This page explores the first known owners and occupiers of Bloomfield House and farm up to 1798.

 Hamilton associated with many of Belfast's top merchants.
 In 1773 he was Secretary of the Bachelors' Annuity Company which met in the Market-House to elect a chairman, secretary and committee.
 He donated £200 to the building of a Linen-Hall "for the sale of white linens in the town of Belfast, pursuant to the resolutions entered into at the town-house on the 15th of November 1782".

-This new Belfast Bank was known colloquially as the "Bank of the Four Johns"
+Bank was known colloquially as the "Bank of the Four Johns".

 Belfast News Letter, 2-6 April 1784, page 3.